jamieallen1234/backend-multiplayer-dnd/README.md

 # DnD Multiplayer Demo

-This project is a designed to simulate a 2-4 player game of DnD with an Admin.
+This project is a designed to simulate a 1-4 player game of DnD with an Dungeon Master.

 The project makes use of programming best practices such as seperation-of-concern, MCS (model-controller-service) and ECS (entity-component-system).